Jacob Arabo

-Jacob Arabo (born Yakov Arabov or Jacob Arabov on June 3, 1965; also frequently known as "Jacob the Jeweler") is an American jewelry and watch designer who founded Jacob & Company in 1986 and grew it to become an international luxury brand.
-He began strictly as a jeweler with bold designs that appealed to celebrities who became regular customers.
+Jacob Arabo (born Yakov Arabov; June 3, 1965) is an American jeweler and watchmaker who founded Jacob & Company in 1986 and grew it to become an international luxury brand.
+He began strictly as a jeweler with designs that appealed to celebrities who became regular customers.

 Early life

-Arabo was born in Tashkent, Uzbek SSR, Soviet Union as the youngest of five children and the only male.
-As a youngster, he helped his sisters repair their jewelry.
-He credits taking a photography course at the time, which gave him an understanding of design principles.
+Arabov was born in Tashkent, Uzbek SSR (today in Uzbekistan) as the youngest of five children and the only male, to a Bukharian Jewish family.
+As a child, he helped his sisters repair their jewelry.
+He credits taking a photography course with giving him an understanding of design principles.

 His interest in watches began at the age of 13 when his father gave him a world time watch.
 A year later he had a part-time job assisting a watchmaker.
 According to Arabo, he "loved all the tiny parts and gears" and was "enthralled by his [father's] ability to breathe life into a movement, to assemble it and then have it actually tell time."

-In 1979, at the age of 14, he and his family emigrated to New York City.
+In 1979, at the age of 14, he and his family immigrated to New York City.
 They lived in Forest Hills, Queens, and he attended Forest Hills High School.

 His father worked several jobs but had difficulty earning enough to support his family.
 Because of family difficulties, at the age of 16, Arabo discontinued his formal education before completing high school and enrolled in a six-month jewelry-making course.
 He graduated four months later.
 He found work at a local wholesale jewelry factory that made mass-market pieces earning $125 a week.
 By the time he was 17 years old he was designing his own pieces at night in his bedroom while working at the factory during the day.